rishabhc32/zapcircle/content/posts/shape-detector.md

     })
 }
 ```
-In `preprocessImage` function we take the current image from the canvas, convert it to a tensor, resize and normalize it then finally add an dimension of 1 to get _batch shape_.
+In `preprocessImage` function, we take the current image from the canvas, convert it to a tensor, resize and normalize it.
+Finally, we add a dimension of 1 to get the _batch shape_.

 <br>